Avoidant personality disorder

-Avoidant personality disorder (AvPD) is a Cluster C personality disorder characterized by excessive social anxiety and inhibition, fear of intimacy (despite an intense desire for it), severe feelings of inadequacy and inferiority, and an overreliance on avoidance of feared stimuli (e.g. self-imposed social isolation) as a maladaptive coping method.
+Avoidant personality disorder (AvPD), or anxious personality disorder, is a cluster C personality disorder characterized by excessive social anxiety and inhibition, fear of intimacy (despite an intense desire for it), severe feelings of inadequacy and inferiority, and an overreliance on avoidance of feared stimuli (e.g., self-imposed social isolation) as a maladaptive coping method.
 Those affected typically display a pattern of extreme sensitivity to negative evaluation and rejection, a belief that one is socially inept or personally unappealing to others, and avoidance of social interaction despite a strong desire for it.
 It appears to affect an approximately equal number of men and women.

 People with AvPD often avoid social interaction for fear of being ridiculed, humiliated, rejected, or disliked.
-They typically avoid becoming involved with others unless they are certain they will not be rejected, and may also pre-emptively abandon relationships due to a real or imagined fear that they are at risk of being rejected by the other party.
+They typically avoid becoming involved with others unless they are certain they will not be rejected, and may also pre-emptively abandon relationships due to fear of a real or imagined risk of being rejected by the other party.

-Childhood emotional neglect (in particular, the rejection of a child by one or both parents) and peer group rejection are associated with an increased risk for its development; however, it is possible for AvPD to occur without any notable history of abuse or neglect.
+Childhood emotional neglect (in particular, the rejection of a child by one or both parents) and peer group rejection are associated with an increased risk for its development.
+However, it is possible for AvPD to occur without any history of abuse or neglect.

 Signs and symptoms

 Avoidant individuals are preoccupied with their own shortcomings and form relationships with others only if they believe they will not be rejected.
 They often view themselves with contempt, while showing a decreased ability to identify traits within themselves that are generally considered as positive within their societies.
 Loss and social rejection are so painful that these individuals will choose to be alone rather than risk trying to connect with others.
+Extreme shyness or anxiety may occur in social situations.

-Some with this disorder fantasize about idealized, accepting and affectionate relationships because of their desire to belong.
+Some with this disorder fantasize about idealized, accepting, and affectionate relationships because of their desire to belong.
 They often feel themselves unworthy of the relationships they desire, and shame themselves from ever attempting to begin them.
 If they do manage to form relationships, it is also common for them to pre-emptively abandon them out of fear of the relationship failing.

 Individuals with the disorder tend to describe themselves as uneasy, anxious, lonely, unwanted and isolated from others.
 They often choose jobs of isolation in which they do not have to interact with others regularly.
 Avoidant individuals also avoid performing activities in public spaces for fear of embarrassing themselves in front of others.